-§707.
-Members of international organizations employed by Government.
+7 Members of international organisations employed by Government

-- (1) Whenever the services of any person are provided for appointment to the public service of the Republic pursuant to an agreement between any of the international organizations specified in the Sixth Schedule appearing at the end of this Chapter and the Government of the Marshall Islands, it shall be lawful for the Minister by order to confer upon any such person to such extent as may be specified therein the immunities and privileges set out in the Seventh Schedule appearing at the end of this Chapter . - (2) Every order made under the provisions of Subsection (1) of this Section, shall state the date from which the immunities and privileges thereby conferred shall take effect. - (3) Whenever any person ceases to be entitled to the immunities and privileges conferred by any order made under this Chapter the Minister shall make an order to that effect. - (4) The Minister may at any time by order add to, vary or delete the whole or any part of the Sixth Schedule with effect from the date specified in such notice. - (5) The fact that any person is or was entitled or not entitled to any of the immunities or privileges set out in the Seventh Schedule may be conclusively proved by producing the relevant order.
-[P.L.
-1988-31, §7.]
+- (1) Whenever the services of any person are provided for appointment to the public service of Solomon Islands pursuant to an agreement between any of the international organisations specified in the Sixth Schedule to this Act and the Government of Solomon Islands, it shall be lawful for the Minister by order to confer upon any such person to such extent as may be specified therein the immunities and privileges set out in the Seventh Schedule to this Act or to which such person may be entitled by virtue of the appropriate treaty, convention or other arrangement to which Solomon Islands is a party. - (2) Every order made under the provisions of the last preceding subsection shall state the date from which the immunities and privileges thereby conferred shall take effect. - (3) Whenever any person ceases to be entitled to the immunities and privileges conferred by any order made under this Act the Minister shall cause a notice to that effect to be published in the Gazette.

+- (4) The Minister may at any time by notice in the Gazette add to, vary or delete the whole or any part of the Sixth Schedule to this Act with effect from the date specified in such notice. - (5) The fact that any person is or was entitled or not entitled to any of the immunities or privileges set out in the Seventh Schedule to this Act may be conclusively proved by producing the Gazette containing the relevant order or notice, whichever is the case.